linso34/mobile/README.md

 ### [3.
 Lesson 1 - Introduction to AWS Mobile Hub and AWS Amplify](./lesson1/)

-Introduction to AWS Mobile Hub and AWS Amplify
+Introduction to AWS Mobile Hub and AWS Amplify to help developing your cloud enabled mobile applications.

 ### [4.
 Lesson 2 - Adding Authentication using AWS Amplify Authentication Component](./lesson2/)